datacommonsorg/data/scripts/biomedical/NIH_NLM/Medical_Subject_Headings/README.md

 ### Tests

-Run Data Commons's java -jar import tool to ensure that all schema used in the import is present in the graph, all referenced nodes are present in the graph, along with other warnings.
+The first step of `tests.sh` is to downloads Data Commons's java -jar import tool, storing it in a `tmp` directory.
+This assumes that the user has Java Runtime Environment (JRE) installed.
+This tool is described in Data Commons documentation of the [import pipeline](https://github.com/datacommonsorg/import/).
+The relases of the tool can be viewed [here](https://github.com/datacommonsorg/import/releases/).
+Here we download version `0.1-alpha.1k` and apply it to check our csv + tmcf import.
+It evaluates if all schema used in the import is present in the graph, all referenced nodes are present in the graph, along with other checks that issue fatal errors, errors, or warnings upon failing checks.
 Please note that empty tokens for some columns are expected as this reflects the original data.
+All referenced nodes are created as part of the same csv+tmcf import pair, therefore any Existence Missing Reference warnings can be ignored.

 To run tests:

 ```bash